-Bunk beds aren’t just for vacation homes anymore.
-They are perfect for large or blended families, and don’t forget visiting grandchildren.
-These sleeping quarters provide a feeling of comfort and add a bit of adventure.
-Painting the area a darker color (SW Warm Stone) sets it apart from the rest of the room while creating a cocoon effect, yet the bottom of the upper bunk is matched to the wall and ceiling color to keep the lower bed dweller from feeling too closed in.
-Each sleeping space has its own narrow recessed shelves, outdoor sconce and, thanks to their own window, a view of the great outdoors.
-Notice how the baseboard wraps the room, coming across the bottom bunk, and simple molding decorates the front of each bed.
-An open guard rail secures top sleepers, but doesn’t close them in.
+Built in bunk beds aren’t just for vacation homes anymore.
+They are perfect for children’s rooms large or blended families, and don’t forget visiting grandchildren.
+These sleeping spots provide a feeling of comfort and add a bit of adventure.
+Painting the whole sleeping alcove a darker color then the rest of the room (SW Warm Stone) sets it apart and creates a cocoon effect.
+Yet the bottom of the upper bunk is matched to the wall and ceiling color to keep the lower bed user from feeling too closed in.
+Each sleeping space has its own narrow recessed shelves, light source and, thanks to individual windows, a view of the great outdoors.
+Notice how the baseboard wraps this room, coming across the bottom bunk to tie it in.
+Simple molding decorates the front of each bed platform.
+An open guard rail secures top level sleepers, but doesn’t close them in.
 My favorite detail is the built-in stairs leading up to the double bunk (another pair of beds are to the left).
 An added handrail for safety would be a smart addition.
 An enormous room isn’t necessary to create an area such as this – here, ten foot ceilings and less than seventeen feet of wall space was all that was needed.
-Whether in the kids’ room or for overnight guests, it’s a sleeping experience everyone will enjoy.
+Whether in the kids’ room or for overnight guests, built in bunk beds are a sleeping experience that also is space savvy.

 (Source: Resort Custom Home)

 Copy and paste link to quick-share this post: http://bit.ly/RPezlu